ryan-roemer/thorax-docs/src/content/api.md

 Accepts any of the following options:

-- **fetch** - Boolean, wether to fetch the model when it is set, defaults to true.
+- **fetch** - Boolean, whether to fetch the model when it is set, defaults to true.
 - **success** - Callback on fetch success, defaults to noop
 - **render** - Render on the view on model:change?
-Defaults to true
+Defaults to undefined
+  - `true` : Always render on change
+  - `false` : Never render on change
+  - `undefined` : Rerender if we have already been rendered
 - **populate** - Call `populate` with the model's attributes when it is set?
 Defaults to true.
-Pass `populate: {children: false}` to prevent child views from having their inputs populated.
+  - Pass `populate: {children: false}` to prevent child views from having their inputs populated.
+  - Pass `populate: {context: true}` to populate using using the view's context rather than directly populating from the model's attributes.
 - **errors** - When the model triggers an `error` event, trigger the event on the view?
 Defaults to true

 ### setCollection *view.setCollection(collection [,options])*